 SS-GB: Alternative Cover

 Alternative History novels have rather overused images of stormtroopers marching past the Houses of Parliament and swastikas flying over Buckingham Palace.
 I liked this more graphic image, combining a silhouette of Hitler with a washed out and splintered Union Jack.

 (For more on designing novel covers, see How to Make a Book Cover)

 SS-GB: My Verdict

-Want to read it?
+Want to read or watch it?

 The SS-GB miniseries is currently available on BBC iPlayer.

 If you like SS-GB you’ll love my alternative history novel A Kill in the Morning, which SFFWorld described as “SS-GB… but with Indiana Jones thrown in.”

 Read the opening of A Kill in the Morning for free by clicking here or on the cover: